abelarismendy/rick-morty-spa/README.md

 ## Technologies Used

 This app was built using HTML, CSS, and JavaScript.
-The data for the characters is provided by an API.
+The data for the characters is provided by the [Rick and Morty API](https://rickandmortyapi.com/).

 ## Contributing